documatt/sphinx-reredirects/README.rst

         "*": ""https://anotherwebsite.com/docs/$source.html"
     }

-.. tip:: To help search engines understanding the transfer, update `html_baseurl <https://www.sphinx-doc.org/en/master/usage/configuration.html#confval-html_baseurl>`_ option to the new website, too.
+.. tip:: To help search engines to understand the transfer, update (or set) `html_baseurl <https://www.sphinx-doc.org/en/master/usage/configuration.html#confval-html_baseurl>`_ option to the new website, too.

 ***********************
 Caveats and limitations
 ***********************

 The |project| extension runs after the Sphinx build has finished.
 It works by creating files in build output directory (usually ``build/html``, ``_build/html``, etc.).
 If you instruct |project| to create redirect file at the path of existing HTML file produced by Sphinx, it will be overwritten without warning.

 ***
 FAQ